flonel/UbuntuDash/README.md

 ## About Ver 1.0.0
 - This is my first ever Python project published to GitHub.
 It's mainly a proof of concept having learnt lots of different skills.

-- UbuntuDash has an (albeit basic) custom module for fetching CPU% and Mem% data via Bash commands.
+- UbuntuDash has a (albeit basic) custom module for fetching CPU% and Mem% data via Bash commands.

 - The chart logs every 5 seconds for a total of 5 minutes of history (similar to Windows 10's task manager).